workfnse/azuredataeng/README.md

  - [Dynamic Management Views](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-manage-monitor) can be used to monitor Azure **Synapse Analytics**.
 In particular, `sys.dm_pdw_exec_sessions` stores login information for the last 10k logins. `sys.dm_pdw_exec_requests` logs the last 10k requests (their elapsed time and such).
  - Push notifications send alerts to Azure **mobile** app.
  - Azure [IT Service Management connector](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/itsmc-connections) allows you to connect Azure to non-Azure services. supports: *Cherwell, Provance, ServiceNow, System Center Service Manager*.
 It can be used in a bi-directional way to exchange information between Azure Monitor/Log Analytics and an external service.

+ **Log queries/analytics**
+ - Starting January 11,2019, creating or modifying log alert rules that use `search`, or `union` operators will **not** be supported the in Azure portal.
+ - [Log alerts](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-log): KQL queries for alerts should not contain a **time filter**.
+Time filters are set by `period` in the alert setup.